Final expense insurance is for those of you who are looking for smaller policies to cover final expenses.

 The life insurance coverage provided is whole life insurance which means you are protected for your entire lifespan.

-Not only does it provide death benefits, but it also comes with a cash value accumulation feature which builds as it matures.
+Not only does it provide death benefits, but it also comes with a cash value accumulation feature that builds as it matures.

 You can also opt to borrow against the cash value accumulation portion or simply cash it out later in life.